HemalathaRamanujam2022/us_accidents_analysis/infrastructure/terraform/README.md

 -  "region" -- Set it to the region you want to create the resources in

 -  "zone" -- Set it to the region you want to create the VM in

+-  "GCS bucket name" -- Since bucket names are global, choose a name that is unique and not been used before.

 Note: I tested the project with the following parameters for region and zone  - "asia-south1" and "asia-south1-a" respectively.